CSC207-UofT/course-project-purplemongoose/phase2/README.md

 The implementation of the RESTful API can be observed throughout the entire app, with a specific example being if a user wishes to login.
 In this example the application the user is using would send a POST request to `http://host-IPv4:port/kard/login/` containing the JSON `{accountUsername: username, accountPassword: password}`.
 The server would then receive and process this request, returning to the user interface application another JSON containing the result of the login function specifically whether the password matches the username and the can, therefore, login.

 The benefit following RESTful API is that it allows for one centralized backend (and database) for the frontend to communicate with.
 If each frontend were to have its own backend that it communicate directly with, it would be difficult to synchonize account data and profiles without needing alot of network related code or switching to a server based database like MySQL or MongoDB.
-Using HTTP requests has allowed us to create a highly customizeable database with SQLite while avoiding the complications of signing up and connecting to a server database.
+Using HTTP requests has allowed us to create a highly customizable database with SQLite while avoiding the complications of signing up and connecting to a server database.

-TODO: ARTHUR expand on Flutter Application implementation & maybe talk about Docker and hosting
+## Kard Application

+The final kard deliverable application is coded in [Dart](https://dart.dev) using the open source [Flutter Framework](https://flutter.dev) allowing us to build a iOS, Android, and Web apps simultaneously with one Dart code base.
+The application was built to follow [Material Design 2]() and to a certain extent [Material You (Material Design 3)](), however Material Design 3 implementation is limited as it was released during the development of kard.
+If we continue development on the application, a future goal would be to shift all components to the Material You versions.

+The front end dart application was built purely as a way to display the information processed by the back end in a human friendly manner.
+It is the servers responsibility to handle everything from authentication, to profile storage, to creation and management of profiles.
+All the app does is store a temporary version of the profiles for a given user to view and discard those when the app is closed.
+A new login would subsequently fetch the latest version of the users contacts from the server allowing kard to be used on multiple devices without issue.

+The kard application has been developed on both iOS and Android devices and is fully tested and confirmed working on both.

+## Deployment of Kard

+The final version of Kard-server was built by maven and then wrapped into a fat jar containing all the dependencies necessary to run kard, some of these include Junit5 and Spring Boot.
+This jar was then built into a docker container and uploaded to Docker Hub under Affixrevy/kard.
+This docker hub container was then deployed on Arthur's personal server where it is accessible to the web after port forwarding at "cloud.arthurgao.ca:9082".
+Real HTTP requests can be made to this address anywhere in the world and they will be handled by Arthur's server, running a version of kard-server.
+This functionality has been tested on both CLI and Android, away from the local network in Arthurs condo.

 ## Design and Architecture